HanWenfang/syncless/trunk/README.txt

      doesn't support this.
 If you attempted it with libevent, only the last tasklet would get notified and the others would be discarded (never woken up).

+Q17.
+Can I start subprocesses and communicate with them in a non-blocking
+     way with Syncless?

+A17.
+Yes, by monkey-patching any of these methds: subprocess, popen2,
+     os.popen.
+There is no support yet for more sophisticated mechanisms (such as the multiprocessing module).

+     Code examples:

+       # See longer example in examples/demo_subprocess.py.
+       import subprocess
+       from syncless import patch
+       patch.patch_subprocess()  # or, worse, patch.patch_os()
+       ...
+       subprocess.popen3(...)  # or any other method

+       # See longer example in examples/demo_popen2.py .
+       import popen2
+       from syncless import patch
+       patch.patch_popen2()  # or patch.patch_os()
+       ...
+       popen2.popen2(...)  # or any other method

+       # See longer example in examples/demo_popen.py .
+       import os
+       from syncless import patch
+       patch.patch_os()  # or os.popen = coio.popen
+       ...
+       os.popen(...)  # or any other method

+Q7.
+Can I use my existing DNS, TCP, HTTP, HTTPS, FTP, urllib, urllib2, MySQL,
+    memcached, Redis, Tokyo Tyrant etc. client with Syncless?

+A7.
+If your client software is written in pure Python, and it uses the
+    standard Python `socket' module to connect to the server, then you only have to call

+      from syncless import patch
+      patch.patch_socket()
+      patch.patch_ssl()  # Only if SSL (e.g. HTTPS) support is needed.

 Links
 ~~~~~